-- Violence and Threats: You may not publish or post direct, specific threats of violence against others.
+- Violence and Threats: You may not publish or post threats of violence against others or promote violence against others.

 - Copyright: We will respond to clear and complete notices of alleged copyright infringement.
 Our copyright procedures are set forth in the Terms of Service.

 - Unlawful Use: You may not use our service for any unlawful purposes or in furtherance of illegal activities.
 International users agree to comply with all local laws regarding online conduct and acceptable content.